accucode/paragon-server/README.md

     apps.

-    AccuCode Inc has allowed this entire project to be licenced as open source under the Apache License.
-This is done to encourage staff contribution, and to provide an open source foundation that we can utilize on various project.
+    AccuCode Inc has allowed this entire project to be licenced as open source.
+This is done to encourage staff contribution, and to provide an open source foundation that we can utilize on various projects.

     Because this project is developed as open source, every effort must be made to avoid including anything that would violate the